Urinary tract infection: Prevention

 A number of measures have not been confirmed to affect UTI frequency including: urinating immediately after intercourse, the type of underwear used, personal hygiene methods used after urinating or defecating, or whether a person typically bathes or showers.
 There is similarly a lack of evidence surrounding the effect of holding one's urine, tampon use, and douching.
 In those with frequent urinary tract infections who use spermicide or a diaphragm as a method of contraception, they are advised to use alternative methods.
 In those with benign prostatic hyperplasia urinating in a sitting position appears to improve bladder emptying which might decrease urinary tract infections in this group.

 Using urinary catheters as little and as short of time as possible and appropriate care of the catheter when used prevents catheter-associated urinary tract infections.
 They should be inserted using sterile technique in hospital however non-sterile technique may be appropriate in those who self catheterize.
 The urinary catheter set up should also be kept sealed.
 Evidence does not support a significant decrease in risk when silver-alloy catheters are used.

 Medications

 For those with recurrent infections, taking a short course of antibiotics when each infection occurs is associated with the lowest antibiotic use.
 A prolonged course of daily antibiotics is also effective.
 Medications frequently used include nitrofurantoin and trimethoprim/sulfamethoxazole.
 Some recommend against prolonged use due to concerns of antibiotic resistance.
 Methenamine is another agent used for this purpose as in the bladder where the acidity is low it produces formaldehyde to which resistance does not develop.
 A UK study showed that methenamine is as effective daily low-dose antibiotics at preventing UTIs among women who experience recurrent UTIs.
 As methenamine is an antiseptic, it may avoid the issue of antibiotic resistance.

 In cases where infections are related to intercourse, taking antibiotics afterwards may be useful.
 In post-menopausal women, topical vaginal estrogen has been found to reduce recurrence.
 As opposed to topical creams, the use of vaginal estrogen from pessaries has not been as useful as low dose antibiotics.
 Antibiotics following short term urinary catheterization decreases the subsequent risk of a bladder infection.
-A number of vaccines are in development as of 2018.
+A number of UTI vaccines are in development as of 2018.

 Children

 The evidence that preventive antibiotics decrease urinary tract infections in children is poor.
 However recurrent UTIs are a rare cause of further kidney problems if there are no underlying abnormalities of the kidneys, resulting in less than a third of a percent (0.33%) of chronic kidney disease in adults.
-Whether routine circumcision prevents UTIs has not been well studied as of 2011.